 Bees and Neonicotinoids: Behnke Policy Statement

 In order to reduce damage to bees and other pollinators, we developed a policy statement on pesticides on May 30, 2014.
 The following represents our updated policy.

-- Sale of Insecticides in General: We will recommend use of least-toxic effective remedies: soaps, horticultural oils, neem oil, pyrethrin, etc.
+- Sale of Insecticides in General: We will recommend use of the least toxic effective remedies: soaps, horticultural oils, neem oil, pyrethrin, etc.

 “WARNING: PESTICIDES MAY KILL BEES AND OTHER POLLINATORS: HOW CAN YOU HELP?